open/close all folders

 - Brainy Brunette: She's a wise-cracking Teen Genius with brown hair.

-- Breakout Character: Got her own series after Beavis and Butt-head got cancelled.
+- Breakout Character: Got her own show after Beavis and Butt-head got cancelled.

 - Characterization Marches On: Especially evident in the Marvel tie-in comics.
 She starts out as a more generic know-it-all but gains the wry, unflappable, sarcastic streak we all know and love later on.